jaydenseric/graphql-react-examples/readme.md

 2. Install the latest [Vercel CLI](https://vercel.com/download).
 3. [Download and extract the project](https://github.com/jaydenseric/graphql-react-examples/archive/master.zip).
 4. In the project directory, run `npm install`.
-5. In the project directory, run `now env pull`.
+5. In the project directory, run `vercel env pull`.

 ## Scripts

 Run scripts in the project directory.

-- Run `now dev` for development.
+- Run `vercel dev` for development.
-- Run `now` for a preview deployment.
+- Run `vercel` for a preview deployment.
-- Run `now --prod` for a production deployment.
+- Run `vercel --prod` for a production deployment.